 We're constantly looking for great resources for our members.
 Below is a complete list of the resources we've gathered so far.
 You can select the types of resources you're looking for.
 To select more than one type of resource, hold the control button while you make your selections.

 The PERMIE KIDs “Inspiration Grows” 26 page e-book (PDF) showcases our permaculture-oriented framework that can help you use interconnected ethical edges, natural thinking tools, community virtues and transdisciplinary concepts to cultivating the “learning landscape.”

-This toolkit from the World Forum Foundation's Nature Action Collaborative and Nature Explore contains over 80 pages of activities to use with children ages 3-8 years old in early childhood and school settings.
-The guide is focused on positive actions that teachers and children can take together to make the world a "greener" and healthier place.
+This toolkit from the World Forum Foundation's Nature Action Collaborative and Nature Explore contains over 80 pages of activities to use with children ages 3-8 years old.
+The guide is focused on actions that teachers and children can take together to make the world a "greener" and healthier place.

 A peer-reviewed open-access electronic journal promoting early childhood environmental education for global readership and action.